Q: Where can I find details about my test day?

 Q: Is IELTS on computer online?

-A: No. The computer-delivered IELTS test is not an online ‘indicator’ but a fully valid IELTS test and takes place at the test centre in Amsterdam under secure conditions.
+A: No. IELTS on computer is not an online ‘indicator’ but a fully valid IELTS test and takes place at the test centre in Amsterdam under secure conditions.

 A: Yes.
 You need to pay the entry fee for every test separately within two days of registering.